 This type of fabric resists water penetration.
 It will not keep you dry in any extreme weather, perhaps a very light rain drizzle.
 These types of fabrics offer a minimal amount of protection.

 So waterproofing is the highest level of protection you can get against moisture.
 Below we discuss water-resistant fabrics in more detail.

 Before we explore the different types of waterproof fabrics, let’s take a look at their construction.
 A membrane is a layer of waterproof material bonded to the outer shell of a product or piece of equipment.
 The main types of waterproof, breathable fabrics, also known as WPB fabrics, consider two types of membrane.
 The first one is PU which stands for polyurethane, and the second is an ePTFE membrane or expanded polytetrafluoroethylene.

 Bob Gore developed and created the very first ePTFE fabric in 1978.
 He called it Gore-Tex.
 We will discuss Gore-Tex in more detail below.

 Essentially, Bob Gore found out that when he stretched PTFE, it formed a waterproof surface with millions of tiny pores.
 These pores are 700 times larger than a water vapour molecule and 20,000 times smaller than a water molecule.
 The difference in size means that liquid water is unable to penetrate through the membrane.
 But gaseous water vapour can.

-PU has no pores, which makes it less breathable than ePTFE.
+PU coating on fabric has no pores, which makes it less breathable than ePTFE.
 Polyurethane also attracts water to the surface.
 The skin repels moisture in a process called molecular wicking.
 PU membranes don’t always function well in damp and humid environments, although many manufacturers are developing a more breathable version of this fabric.

 8 Common Types Of Fabric – Are They All Technically Waterproof?